 The Honda e:NS1 is 50 mm (2.0 in.) longer and 22 mm (0.9 in.) lower than the all-new HR-V Hybrid, but it has the same width and wheelbase.
 It measures 4,390 mm (172.8 in.) in length, 1,790 mm (70.5 in.) in width, and 1,560 mm (61.4 in.) in height.
 The wheelbase spans 2,610 mm (102.8 in.).

-Dongfeng-Honda would offer the e:NS1 in four variants.
-Customers would be able to choose from two Lithium-ion battery packs, a 53.6 kWh unit that offers a 420 km of range (CLTC) and a 68.8 kWh unit that provides 510 km of range (CLTC).
-The standard-range variant would have a low-output permanent magnet synchronous motor generating 134 kW and 310 Nm of torque.
-It would achieve a top speed of 150 km/h and consume 13.60 kWh/100 km.
-The long-range variant would have a high-output permanent magnet synchronous motor producing 150 kW and 310 Nm of torque.
-It would be just as fast, but it would consume slightly more energy – 13.80 kWh/100 km.
+e:NS1 customers can choose from two Lithium-ion battery packs, a 53.6 kWh unit that offers a 420 km of range (CLTC) and a 68.8 kWh unit that provides 510 km of range (CLTC).
+The standard-range variant has a low-output permanent magnet synchronous motor generating 134 kW and 310 Nm of torque.
+It achieves a top speed of 150 km/h and consumes 13.6 kWh/100 km.
+The long-range variant, with a high-output permanent magnet synchronous motor, produces 150 kW and 310 Nm of torque.
+It is just as fast but consumes slightly more energy – 13.8 kWh/100 km.

 |Length||4,390 mm (172.8 in.)||4,390 mm (172.8 in.)|

 |Wheelbase||2,610 mm (102.8 in.)||2,610 mm (102.8 in.)|

 |Motor Torque||310 Nm||310 Nm|

 |AC Charging Time (5-100% SoC)||Approx 9 hours||Approx 9.5 hours|

 |DC Fast-Charging Time (30-80% SoC)||Approx. 40 minutes||Approx. 40 minutes|